 - Unilateral, large, bean-shaped, mobile mass - Well-defined border with rounded lower pole. - Not tender unless infected. - Boggy in consistency i.e. like a half-full cyst, and becomes tensely cystic if infected.

 B. Polycystic kidneys:

-- Bilateral, large, mobile renal masses

-- The mass is irregular with beaded nodular surface

-- Not tender except in cases of hemorrhage and infection

-- Firm in consistency
+- Bilateral disease, however, not all cases are palpable bilaterally. - Large mobile renal masses - The mass is irregular with beaded nodular surface - Not tender except in cases of hemorrhage and infection - Firm in consistency

-- Uremic face

 C. Pyonephrosis: